13o7ompo3/call_me_maybe/README.md

 This project is a lightweight Function Calling and Parameter Extraction Engine optimized for Micro-LLMs (< 1 Billion parameters).
 It translates natural language user queries into structured, executable JSON function calls.

-## Algorithm Explanation

-The engine uses Constrained Decoding and Prefix Injection:

-1. **Routing:** Maps the user query to the correct function using contextual logit masking (constrained decoding).
+## Architecture & Algorithms

+* **Routing via Relative Probability**: Maps queries to functions by isolating allowed token logits and applying Softmax strictly over the allowed subset.
+If the highest allowed token probability falls below 0.6, the engine aborts and defaults to fn_unsupported_action.

+* **Custom BPE Tokenizer**: A native Python implementation that handles BPE whitespace artifacts (Ġ, Ċ) directly within the routing loop.

-2. **Schema-Driven Tag Forcing:** The Python script forcefully injects XML start tags directly into the LLM's token buffer, forcing it to generate specific parameter values.
+* **Schema-Driven Tag Forcing**: Injects XML start tags directly into the token buffer to enforce specific parameter generation.

-3. **Lookahead Prefix Matching:** The engine pre-computes targets (quoted strings, pure numbers, constants) from the prompt.
-As the LLM generates tokens, a buffer tracks the output.
-If a match is detected, the Python script hijacks the generation, auto-completes the value, and injects the closing tag.

 ## Design Decisions